phicau/olaFlow_supplementary/turbulenceMultiphase/README.md

 # Contents

-## turbulenceMultiphaseLibrary
+## turbulenceMultiphaseLibrary_*

 The library includes an *allMake* script for automatic compilation.
+Currently compatible with all OpenFOAM versions up to 8 and 2006+.

 ## Tutorials/turbulenceMultiphaseFlume